hudson-and-thames/mlfinlab/docs/source/implementations/sampling.rst

 	    phi.append(chosen_sample)

-For peformance increase we optimized and parallesied for-loop using numba, which corresponds to bootstrap_loop_run function.
+For performance increase we optimized and parallesied for-loop using numba, which corresponds to bootstrap_loop_run function.

 Not let's finish the example:

-To be as close to mlfinlab implementation let's convert ind_mat to numpy matrix
+To be as close to the mlfinlab implementation let's convert ind_mat to numpy matrix

 ::